Navigating Files and Directories

 your home directory to start.

-after it, we can see that we are now
+but if we run pwd after it, we can see that we are now

-in /Users/nelle/Desktop/data-shell/data
+in /Users/nelle/Desktop/data-shell/data.

-If we run ls
+If we run ls without arguments now,

-it lists the contents of /Users/nelle/Desktop/data-shell/data
+it lists the contents of /Users/nelle/Desktop/data-shell/data,

 because that’s where we now are: